by The Bainbridge Firm, LLC | Sep 01, 2020 | General Information

 - Injury or disability caused primarily by the natural deterioration of tissue, an organ, or part of the body.

-- An injury or disability sustained in the course of a work sponsored recreation or fitness activity if the injured worker signed a waiver of rights prior to participation in the program.
+- An injury or disability sustained in the course of a work-sponsored recreation or fitness activity if the injured worker signed a waiver of rights prior to participation in the program.

 - A condition that pre-existed a workplace injury unless the pre-existing condition was substantially aggravated.
 To prove substantial aggravation, the injured must show objective diagnostic findings, objective clinical findings, or objective test results to substantiate the worsening of their pre-existing conditions.
-Mere statements from the claimant or their treating physicians that the pre-existing condition is worse following the accident is not enough to satisfy the burden.
+Mere statements from the claimant or their treating physicians that the pre-existing condition is worse following the accident are not enough to satisfy the burden.

 An occupational disease, on the other hand, is an illness that is contracted through employment and caused by a specific industrial process.
 Ohio Revised Code Section 4123.01(F).
-Common occupational diseases include illness such as poisoning by specific toxins, certain cancers, emphysema, tendinitis, and carpal tunnel syndrome.
-Typically, occupational disease are caused by workplace exposure to dusts, gases, or fumes; chemicals and toxic substances;’ extreme changes of temperature, noises, or pressure; physical vibration, constant pressure and use; physical movement in constant repetition, or radioactive rays; infections and organisms; and radiation.
+Common occupational diseases include illnesses such as poisoning by specific toxins, certain cancers, emphysema, tendinitis, and carpal tunnel syndrome.
+Typically, occupational disease are caused by workplace exposure to dust, gases, or fumes; chemicals and toxic substances;’ extreme changes of temperature, noises, or pressure; physical vibration, constant pressure and use; physical movement in constant repetition, or radioactive rays; infections and organisms; and radiation.
 To prove a compensable claim, the claimant must have a medically diagnosed disease that was caused primarily by workplace exposure to a hazard or toxin.